RstEyeApp/rsteye/README.md

   Significant Enhancements:

- - [X] Convert binary into a daemon binary, create a service file for systemd.
+ - [X] Convert binary into a daemon binary, and create a service file for systemd.
  - [ ] Implement logging functionality and enable users to close the window.
 If the user closes it for over 3 hours, display a message emphasizing its  importance.
- - [ ] Consider rewriting the entire application in C++ for improved performance, especially since we'll be utilizing multithreading for logging and dealing with daemon binaries.
+ - [ ] Consider rewriting the entire application in C++ for improved performance, especially since we'll utilize multithreading for logging and dealing with daemon binaries.